Hong Kong Golf Club: 1945–1989

 During the 1950s, all the greens remodelled and planted with Gezira or Uganda grass.
 This grass has all come from a shoebox full of seeded soil taken from Uganda to Cairo during the war and one more sod of this grass was flown from Cairo to Hong Kong in 1951.

 Sir Sidney Gordon, C.B.E., J.P., former President of the club, recalled his stopover at Cairo airport in 1951.
 "During the usual one-hour stopover and, as relations between the United Kingdom and Egypt were rather strained, the customs officer was somewhat suspicious of this damp, sackcloth-wrapped, parcel and insisted on it being opened.
 The contents made him even more suspicious but the intervention of the air crew enabled us to get it on board just before take-off."

 By the end of 1956, the indebtedness of the club had been reduced to $40,000 – a reduction of $387,000 in eight years.

 The first Hong Kong Open took place at the club in 1959.Negotiations with the Jockey Club started in 1967 and, in due course, the Stewards of the Jockey Club agreed to recommend to their members that approximately 30 acres of land at Beas River, between the Jockey Club's West Paddock and Hang Tau Village Road, should be leased to the Golf Club.
 In return, the Golf Club would provide a 'ride' of about four or five miles, which would be laid out around the perimeter of the Golf Club property and would be available at all times for members of the Jockey Club.
 During the autumn of 1968, John Harris's proposals for the extension of the Eden Course were considered.
 The members approved expenditure of HK1.3 million on improvements to the Eden Course.
 On 10 October 1971, the 6,142-yard par-71 Eden Course was officially opened by Sir David Trench.

 Sir David Trench, Governor of Hong Kong from 1964 to 1971, was keen on golf.
 He had insisted on his regular game of golf even during the political turmoils in late 1960s.
 In October 1968, Sir David Trench was pairing with Singapore Prime Minister Lee Kuan Yew to play a round of golf against Mr Gordon Macwhinnie, the club's Captain and Mr W.C.
 Choy at Fanling.

 1990–now

-In 1996, in advance of the transfer of sovereignty of Hong Kong from the United Kingdom to the People's Republic of China, the club dropped 'Royal' from its name.
+In 1996, in advance of the transfer of sovereignty over Hong Kong from the United Kingdom to the People's Republic of China, the club dropped 'Royal' from its name.

-In 2015, the Club celebrated its 125th anniversary by offering Hong Kong residents a special HK$125 green fee rate on selected days.
+In 2015, the club celebrated its 125th anniversary by offering Hong Kong residents a special HK$125 green fee rate on selected days.

 The first Hong Kong Ladies Open took place at the club in June 2015.

 Tiffany Chan, a member of Hong Kong Golf Club, was qualified to play 2016 Summer Olympics.
 She finished for a four over total of 288 (71-75-73-69) and ranked 37 among the 60 players.